 - Click OK.
 From this point, there are several label modifications that you can make within the accepted guidelines.
 Including a bilingual label.

-- Again, right-click and select settings.
+- Again, right-click and select Edit Label.

 - The resulting label will appear as such: